 Drug use and abuse, including prescription drug abuse and drug addiction, continue to be major societal problems.
 Selling illegal drugs in the state of Washington is a significantly more serious crime than the mere possession of drugs or mere drug use.
 If you are convicted of the illegal sale of drugs in Washington, a prison term is likely, along with fines and other long-lasting consequences.
-That’s why, if you are charged with the sale of illegal drugs in the Seattle area, it’s imperative to call immediately and put your case in the hands of experienced Seattle drug sales attorney Kevin Trombold.
+That’s why, if you are charged with the sale of illegal drugs in the Seattle area, it’s imperative to call immediately and put your case in the hands of experienced Seattle drug crimes attorney Kevin Trombold.
 While the drug trafficking laws are always changing, attorney Kevin Trombold diligently stays up-to-date on the latest drug legislation and court rulings.
 For two decades, he has defended Seattle-area clients accused of drug felony charges, violating drug possession laws, and illegally selling drugs, and he’s ready to work on your behalf.

 DRUG SALES IN WASHINGTON

 Law enforcement officers aggressively pursue those who are believed to be selling drugs in Washington state.
 The punishments for drug sale crimes can vary widely depending on the specific drug, the quantity, the amount of cash involved, the defendant’s criminal record, and a host of other factors.
 If weapons or minors were involved in a drug sale, a conviction can mean a quite lengthy prison sentence.